January 4, 2021

 Honorable Mayor and City Council Members:

-On an organization-wide basis, the City continued its focus on implementing the Community Vision and made great strides in strengthening the City’s financial position, providing quality services and completing projects outlined in the City’s FY 2018-19 Action Plan to achieve City Council priorities.
-Primary areas of emphasis centered on financial sustainability, public safety staffing and infrastructure, economic development to grow City revenues, community engagement, and effective and transparent government.
+On an organization-wide basis, the City maintained its focus on implementing the Community Vision and made great strides in strengthening the City’s financial position, providing quality services, completing projects outlined in the City’s FY 2019-20 Action Plan and responding to the unanticipated COVID-19 pandemic.
+Primary areas of emphasis centered on financial sustainability, public safety, economic development to preserve and grow City revenues, community engagement, and effective and transparent government.

 The accomplishments highlighted in this report demonstrate both the City Council’s and staff’s strong commitment to the City’s mission and vision.
-The leadership of the City Council and the commitment of our employees continue to enrich the quality of life for the residents of Garden Grove.
+The leadership of the City Council and the creativity and dedication of our employees continue to enrich the quality of life for the residents of Garden Grove.

 Scott C. Stiles